saraswat/NeuralProgrammerAsProbProg/README.md

 Note the answer may be a number that occurs directly in the table.
 We will represent this by permitting the evaluator to be non-deterministic -- choose either the number in the table, or choose the computed answer -- and let the choice be conditioned by the logical form, and then letting training determine the probability distribution.

-## Decisions to be made.
+##Other Approaches
 In this approach, `parse/2` is a probabilistic CC parser, hence `Form` is a symbolic expression and training is performed by variants of EM.

 A completely different approach is to develop a differentiable architecture, as in [1], and train end to end using SGD.
-Again, this approach may be worth pursuing in the context of Jianpeng Cheng's system [6] -- replacing the "Question RNN" in [1] with JP's semantic parser.
+A key question here is the representation of the utterance.
+In [1] this is done with a "Question RNN" whose weights are updated during training, presumably leading to an application specific abstraction of the utterance being learnt.
+Jianpeng has developed an end-to-end differentiable system [6] (based on RNN grammars) which produces a semantic parse in two steps, first generating an "ungrounded" semantic representation, and second learning the grounded lexicon (mapping from natural language predicates to pre-fixed vocabulary of grounded predicates).
+It may be worth considering replacing the Question RNN with the RNN grammar based component of [6], and continuing to train end-to-end with SGD.

 Yet another alternative is to use [4] as a semantic parser.
-But here the gap between the form output by the semantic parser and the form needed for execution will be significant, and will need to be bridged by a learner.
+But here the gap between the form output by the semantic parser and the form needed for execution will be significant, and will need to be bridged by a separate learner, akin to phase II of [6].

 # References